aavegotchi/aavegotchi-wiki/posts/en/faq.md

 <p><a href=#why-can-t-i-see-my-lp-tokens-on-quickswap->Why can't I see my LP Tokens on QuickSwap?</a></p>
 <p><a href=#can-i-send-polygon-side-tokens-to-centralized-exchanges-directly->Can I send Polygon-side tokens to Centralized Exchanges directly?</a></p>
 <p><a href=#why-is-metamask-rejecting-my-token-symbol->Why is Metamask rejecting my token symbol?</a></p>
+<p><a href=#i-withdrew-my-ghst-from-polygon-but-i-have-yet-to-receive-them-even-after-a-long-wait>I withdrew my GHST from Polygon but I have yet to receive them even after a long wait</a></p>
 </ol>

 </div>